 EFFICIENT RESULTS.
 In the current fiscal environment, Illinois educational entities need to stretch every dollar.
 They need a law firm that is innovative, tailored and cost-effective.
 These three words embody Tueth Keeney’s efficient results principle foundation.
 We strive to provide innovative solutions to complex problems, tailored to the client’s specific needs, and with the goal of reducing the bottom-line cost to our clients.

 General Counsel Services to Boards and Administration

-Our attorneys pride themselves on always being available when our clients need us, whether day or night.
-One of the characteristics of the Firm’s education attorneys is their ability to provide clients with a full range of up-to-date legal advice in the most efficient and cost-effective manner.
-Our education attorneys can often provide needed advice without spending extensive time on costly legal research.
-This service is part of the Firm’s preventative law program, designed to help clients avoid litigation.
+Our attorneys pride themselves on being available when our clients need us, whether to attend a board meeting or respond to an administrator’s phone call, email, or text.
+One of the characteristics of the Firm’s education attorneys is their ability to provide clients with up-to-date legal advice in an efficient and cost-effective manner.
+Because of our focus on public K-12 education and desire to keep abreast of federal and state laws affecting Illinois schools, our education attorneys can often provide advice without spending extensive time on costly legal research.
+This service is part of the Firm’s preventative law approach, designed to help clients avoid litigation.
 Occasionally, a brief telephone conversation will save an education client literally thousands of dollars in future loses, damages, or litigation fees.

 Board of Education Policy, Duties & Responsibilities